semaphoreci/semaphore/docs/docs/using-semaphore/org-preflight.md

 The script exits with status code 1 if the secret is not allowed to run in the current project, pipeline, or branch.

-The following pre-flight checks only allows a secret called `my-super-secret` on the project called `awesome-project` on the deployment pipeline for the `master` branch:
+The following pre-flight checks only allow a secret called `my-super-secret` on the project called `awesome-project` on the deployment pipeline for the `master` branch:

 ```shell
 curl https://raw.githubusercontent.com/renderedtext/snippets/master/check-secret.sh -o check-secret